 I’m a chocolate lover, a peanut butter lover, put the two together in a cake and I’m mush.
 This chocolate coffee cake with peanut butter frosting is the undoing of all my hard work walking and watching what I eat.
 Just like the chocolate liquor cake he made recently, thank you honey, just what I needed!

 have could lick the frosting off the cake and be done.
-Our oldest, Austin, loves this cake… or the frosting in particular.
+Our oldest, Austin, loves this chocolate cake… or the frosting in particular.
 Any time she sees her father in the kitchen going to bake something she begs for it.
 She has also now asked for this cake and the frosting for her birthday cake.

 Chocolate Coffee Cake with Peanut Butter Frosting

 *This post may contain affiliate links.
 See my disclosure policy for more information.*